refinery29/api-standards/README.md

 The consumer of paginated results must take special care to ensure every result (not just the first page) is indexed by Google.
 Here are two [strategies](http://www.sitepoint.com/pagination-seo-red-flags-best-practices/):

-**Put a `rel=“nofollow”` element on each page of results.** Create another page that displays ALL results.
+**Put a `rel="nofollow"` element on each page of results.** Create another page that displays ALL results.
 Allow Google to index that page.
 Advantage: every result will be indexed.
 Disadvantage: links will point to the View All page, which will load slowly and require a lot of scrolling.

-**Or include`rel=“prev”` and `rel=“next”` on each page of results.** Google’s bot will follow the links to index each page separately.
+**Or include`rel="prev"` and `rel="next"` on each page of results.** Google’s bot will follow the links to index each page separately.
 Advantage: links will point to specific pages, and you won’t have to deal with a monster View All page.
 Disadvantage: Google’s bot might quit before it gets to the last page of results, so you can’t assume they’ll all be indexed.

 ## Request & Response Examples